 Predictive analytics is the use of statistical algorithms and machine learning techniques to identify patterns and predict future outcomes.
 Predictive analytics is used in digital marketing to anticipate customer behavior and optimize marketing efforts accordingly.

 AI algorithms can analyze massive volumes of data from a variety of sources, such as website interactions, social media behavior, purchase history, and more.
-AI enables predictive analytics to give more accurate and relevant insights by finding patterns and trends that humans would be unable to notice.
+AI development enables predictive analytics to give more accurate and relevant insights by finding patterns and trends that humans would be unable to notice.

 One example of predictive analytics in digital marketing is the use of customer lifetime value (CLV) models.
 CLV models use past customer behavior to predict the future value of each customer, allowing marketers to focus their efforts on the most profitable segments.
 Another example is lead scoring, which uses data on a lead’s behavior and characteristics to predict the likelihood of conversion, allowing marketers to prioritize follow-up efforts accordingly.